SurgicalSteel/goscripter/README.md

 # goscripter
-An utility to manage static scripts for your go-rendered pages We scan iteratively through your static scripts folder, collect them by your reference.
-And you can access them everytime you need by calling provided functions.
+An utility to manage static scripts for your go-rendered pages.
+We scan iteratively through your static scripts folder, collect them by your reference.
+And you can access them everytime you need by calling provided functions in an easy way.

 ## Table of Contents